git/git.github.io/rev_news/drafts/edition-64.md

 * Eric Wong, the developer of [public-inbox.org](https://public-inbox.org/README.html), [implemented a read-only IMAP/IMAPS server](https://lore.kernel.org/git/20200610184147.GA1887@dcvr/),
-  so that a Git mailing list archive can now be accessed through 8 IMAP mailboxes sliced into ~50k messages to not overload clients.
+  so that a Git mailing list archive can now be accessed through initially 8, and now 9, IMAP mailboxes sliced into ~50k messages to not overload clients.

 * Matheus Tavares, who was a [GSoC](https://summerofcode.withgoogle.com/) student [last year](https://matheustavares.gitlab.io/gsoc/), has been